 I received a comment regarding what to do about the “high readings of environmental conditions”(temperature and humidity) that they are experiencing during their onsite or field calibration compared to their defined specs when inside the lab.
 He is worried that an auditor may find an issue once it is displayed in their calibration certificate.

-I believe this is also a concern to some or most Calibration Techs that performs calibration outside their lab so it is worth a topic to discuss.
+I believe this is also a concern to some or most Calibration Techs that perform calibration outside their lab so it is worth a topic to discuss.
 This can become an audit issue if not properly addressed since it is required to be displayed in the calibration certificate.

-Also, one of the questions I received during an audit is, how do you ensure that the reference standards you use outside the laboratory are still in confidence or in good condition once it left and/or returned from the fieldwork?
+Also, one of the questions I received during an audit is, how do you ensure that the reference standards you use outside the laboratory are still in confidence or in good condition once they leave the lab and/or return from the fieldwork?

-In this post, I will share with you a quality control procedure that we can easily execute to ensure confidence in your reference standard before or after it is being used outside the calibration laboratory.
-This is what we call a Functional Check or an Intermediate Check.
+In this post, I will share with you a quality control procedure that we can easily execute to ensure confidence in your reference standard before or after it is used outside the calibration laboratory.
+This is what we call an Intermediate Check.

 This is a must to detect any possible issue that can be faced during or after an onsite calibration work.
 This also applies to those instruments or reference standards that are sent out for 3rd party calibration.

-I will show to you the step-by-step procedure on how to implement this.
+I will show you the step-by-step procedure on how to implement this.

 What is an Intermediate Check?

-This is also termed as functionality check, because this is literally what you do, to check and verify the functionality of the reference standard in combination with the measurement results.
+Intermediate check may include ‘functionality check’, because this is literally what you do, to check and verify the functionality of the reference standard in combination with the measurement results.